Vibe coding leaves me with a very sour taste

 Vibe coding for the last mile(s)

-On that first “basecamp”, the Rust code would build and the Elixir package would pass the tests successfully across all Elixir versions from 1.14 to 1.18 (and with the corresponding latest-supported Erlang/OTP version), which was a major boon to the whole Rust port performed by the three LLMs in collaboration.
+On that “basecamp”, the Rust code would build and the Elixir package would pass the tests successfully across all Elixir versions from 1.14 to 1.18 (and with the corresponding latest-supported Erlang/OTP version).
+This was a major boon to the whole Rust port performed by those three top-tier LLMs in collaboration.

-That first basecamp still had issues that Gemini and GPT identified, so I continued the code reviews by the two LLMs, this time asking Gemini and GPT “could this be considered production-grade?” and prompting Grok to “ensure that any changes you make DO NOT IN ANY CASE break the macOS and Linux builds”.
-I might have called Grok an idiot in there a few times.
+That basecamp still had issues that Gemini and GPT identified, so I continued the code reviews by the two LLMs, this time asking Gemini and GPT “could this be considered production-grade?” and prompting Grok to “ensure that any changes you make DO NOT IN ANY CASE break the macOS and Linux builds”.
+I might have called Grok an idiot in there a few times; not sure whether it made a difference in terms of the result.

-On the way to what’s now version 1.0.0 of the DiskSpace Elixir package, I reached 4 more such “basecamps”, each of which was followed by a series of abject failures by Grok at fixing things without breaking other things, thankfully leaving the macOS and Linux builds unscathed, until the next basecamp.
+On the way to what’s now version 1.0.0 of the DiskSpace Elixir package, I reached 4 more such “camps”, each of which was followed by a series of abject failures by Grok at fixing things without breaking other things, until the next “camp”.
+Thankfully, it mostly left the macOS and Linux builds unscathed throughout this process.

 By that time, I had realized something.
-Vibe coding increasingly felt like something I had experienced (and escaped from, and avoided for evermore) before.
+Vibe coding increasingly felt like something I had experienced before and escaped from, and avoided forevermore.

 I really dislike vibe coding